KaleaPorter/cse15l-lab-reports/LabReport1.md

 **`cat` Directory Argument**
 ![Image](catDir.png)

 - `cat` with directory as an argument - The working directory is the home directory.
-The program sends an error message saying that `lecture1/: is a directory and not a file`.
+The program sends an error message saying that `lecture1/: is a directory` and not a file.
 Since the argument is not a file, `cat` cannot print out the file contents.
 This is an error, because `cat` has nothing to concatenate, since it needs file information but instead gets a folder as the argument.

 **`cat` File Argument**
 ![Image](catFile.png)

 - `cat` with file as an argument - The working directory is the home directory.
-The program looks at the contents of the file that contains “Bonjour le monde!” and prints those contents out.
+The program looks at the contents of the file from the path `lecture1/messages/fr.txt` which contains “Bonjour le monde!” and prints those contents out as the output.